radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Instead, the algorithm SHOULD continue as it would have without the new RADIUS packet.
 However, a client MAY reset the timeout for giving up reconnecting when a new RADIUS packet is queued.

-Where the connection to a RadSec server is configured to be static and always kept open, the reconnect algorithm SHOULD have an upper limit for the time between retries (e.g. 60 seconds) and not give up trying to reconnect.
+Where the connection to a RadSec server is configured to be static and always kept open, the reconnect algorithm SHOULD have an upper limit for the time between retries (e.g., 60 seconds) and not give up trying to reconnect.

 ### RADIUS packet retransmission
 {:#client_retransmission_timers}